FAQ: The Carbon Border Adjustment Mechanism (CBAM)

 Why has CBAM been introduced?

-As the EU strives to increase its efforts to address climate change, and whilst less stringent climate regulations persist in non-EU countries, there is a potential for ‘carbon leakage’.
-Carbon leakage happens when producers in the EU relocate their carbon-intensive production activities to countries which have less stringent climate policies, or when products previously produced in the EU get replaced by equivalent carbon-intensive imports.
+As the EU increases its efforts to address climate change, whilst less stringent climate regulations persist in non-EU countries, there is a potential for ‘carbon leakage’.
+Carbon leakage occurs when producers in the EU relocate their carbon-intensive production activities to countries with less stringent climate policies, or when products previously produced in the EU are replaced by equivalent carbon-intensive imports.

-The CBAM is being introduced to achieve carbon cost parity between imported and locally produced goods and to maintain competitiveness between the EU and trade partners.
+The CBAM is being introduced to achieve carbon cost parity between imported and domestically produced goods and to maintain competitiveness with the EU's trade partners.
 The overarching aim is to reduce carbon emissions inside and outside the EU.

 The objectives of the CBAM are: